How to block trickle vents

 Trickle vents are small openings in windows or doors that allow for controlled ventilation.
 Before deciding to block these vents, it is important to consider a few factors to ensure the efficiency and safety of your space.

-See also How to remove cannula
+See also How to check school waiting list

 1. Ventilation Needs